gruntwork-io/docs/docs/2.0/docs/pipelines/installation/prerequisites/awslandingzone.md

 ## Post Setup Configuration

-Now that Control Tower is enabled in your root account, there are a few configuration changes that need to be made to prepare for Gruntwork Landing Zone.
+Now that Control Tower is enabled in your root account, there are a few configuration changes that need to be made to prepare for Gruntwork Account Factory.

 1. [Turn off the default VPC created for new accounts](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html#create-without-vpc).
 Gruntwork VPCs will be created for each account using terraform.